 Both the Gartner and the NIST scales describe the top 2 tiers as including, respectively, active and proactive engagement of all employees with cybersecurity.
 This is the business change described by the two top tiers of the SecuriThink results scale.

 Our clients engage us to get from one place to another so we might think of an example as “We’re in Chicago and we want you to help us get to San Francisco.”
 What we’ve learned is that someone who says they’re in Chicago might actually be in St. Louis or maybe even Miami.

 SEA is a subset of a SecuriThink engagement strategy.
 We work in cooperation with existing efforts and leverage them to the fullest extent possible.

-Cultural ArmourTM is achieved when InfoSec is deeply embedded in company culture.
-It means you walk the talk that “information security is everyone’s job”.
+Cultural ArmourTM is achieved when cybersecurity is embedded in company culture.
+It means you walk the talk that “Everyone has a role in cybersecurity.”

 SecuriThink senior practitioners are to business transformation specialists as engineers are to physicists.
 The distinction is one of theory versus applied theory.

-Starting with our founder’s degree in computer engineering, technology is at the core of what we do.
-We work well with Subject Matter Experts (SME) and we have some on our team but most of us don’t consider ourselves technology SMEs.
+Starting with our founder’s degree in computer engineering and cybersecurity credentials, technology is at the core of what we do.
+Cybersecurity is a very broad area; no one person knows it all.
+We work well with Subject Matter Experts (SMEs) to make sure all your bases are covered.

-Our information security specialty gives SecuriThink a tighter focus than most business transformation efforts.
+Our cybersecurity specialty gives SecuriThink a tighter focus than most business transformation efforts.
 We aim to shift your culture, not turn it inside out.
 We stay in our lane.